Kim Kardashian Has Become ‘Fixated’ On Her Figure Due To Kanye’s Obsession With Model’s Body, Per Life & Style

 As previously reported by the Inquisitr, Kim Kardashian sparked controversy among fans last week when she took to her Instagram story to film her sisters, Khloe Kardashian and Kendall Jenner, telling her that she is so skinny that she looks like she doesn’t eat.
 Kim was overjoyed by their words as she tried to coax them into giving her more compliments on her thin frame.

 During the series of social media videos, Kim revealed that she was down to only 119 pounds, and even less when she took her hair extensions out.
-The Keeping Up with the Kardashians star rubbed some fans the wrong with with her response to being called anorexic, and some even called the videos “triggering” to watch.
+The Keeping Up With the Kardashians star rubbed some fans the wrong way with her response to being called anorexic, and some even called the videos “triggering” to watch.

 As many Kim Kardashian fans know, the reality star loves to show off her body.
 She often posts photos of herself on social media wearing only her lingerie, a bikini, or, at times, nothing at all.
-She does nude photo shoots frequently, and even revealed that she was completely naked during a photo shoot with President Donald Trump called her about Alice Johnson’s pardon.
+She does nude photo shoots frequently, and even revealed that she was completely naked during a photo shoot when President Donald Trump called her about Alice Johnson’s pardon.